Listen to the More Recipes About Music & Food Spotify Playlist

 I’m not going to guarantee this will be the only K-Pop track for the Music & Food project, but I doubt there will be others.
 Not that there is anything wrong with K-Pop, but honestly BTS and Blackpink are pretty much my entire knowledge of the genre.
 This choice also serves as a bit of a karmic balance for my sandwich recipe appropriation.

 This is why I am fascinated by the BTS Worldwide Phenomenon.
 I remember a couple of years back, walking through Greenwich Village, and seeing a BTS poster in the window of the 3rd St. 7-11.
 My first thought was “Is 7-11 selling a line of Korean metrosexual hair care products?”
 When I discovered it was a poster for a Korean boy group (still no idea what it was promoting), my next thought was, “Really?!?
 SEVEN members?!?!
 It takes SEVEN members for this group?”
 Hell, the only U.S. boy group with a member total close to BTS was The Osmond Brothers, and they actually played instruments.
-I get that it somehow works, and it appears EVERY member had their fan group, but still, it seems a bit excessive and unnecessary.
-I guess this gives them an insurance policy when whichever one is the Justin Timberlake goes solo.
+I get that it somehow works, and it appears every member had their fan base, but still, it seems a bit excessive and unnecessary.
+I guess this gives them an insurance policy against whichever member is Justin Timberlake and goes solo.
 With six other members, they can still BTS on.

 About a year ago, as I dropped into a YouTube street food K-hole, I came across one of the most brilliant breakfast sandwiches I had ever seen.
 The video was titled “Korean Grandmother’s Toast”.
 I’m guessing the name comes from the fact that in many of the videos I watched it was elderly women cooking the sandwich usually in a small stall or cart.
 I ultimately also found it more commonly referred to as “Korean Street Toast”, but honestly I find greater comfort in the idea of a grandma making it.